 Years before becoming CEO of Aetna, Bertolini faced two serious health challenges: one related to his son’s health, and the other related to his own.
 First, his son was diagnosed with a rare form of cancer at age 16, and Bertolini was told that his chances of survival were slim.
 Bertolini refused to accept that news, and quit his job at the insurance company Cigna to take care of his son full-time and advocate for experimental and aggressive approaches to treatment.
 His son ended up making a complete recovery.

 One year later, Bertolini had a massive ski accident, breaking his neck and back and doing damage to his nerves.
-He was in a coma for a week, but after awakening, he got himself discharged as quickly as he possibly could.
+He was in a coma for a week, but after regaining consciousness, he got himself discharged as quickly as he possibly could.
 He left the hospital alive, but with a laundry list of narcotics and other prescription opioids to manage his pain.

-Bertolini wanted to cut down all the barriers preventing him from living the life he wanted, and after realizing that “nobody’s around to help you figure it out but yourself,” he set out to achieve that.
+Bertolini wanted to cut down all the barriers preventing him from living the life he wanted—and after realizing that “nobody’s around to help you figure it out but yourself,” he set out to achieve that.
 He dove into the research, just as he had when he’d been his son’s advocate, and ended up finding the answer somewhere that he would have never expected it: integrative medicine.

 Before his own health challenges, he hadn’t thought very highly of holistic or integrative therapies.
 He remembers that, when he was sitting in his son’s hospital room all those years ago, a Reiki practitioner came in and performed Reiki on his son.
 After finishing, she turned to Bertolini and asked if he’d like to try, and Bertolini accepted.
 After a minute or two, he told her to stop — he found it irritating and pointless.